 Now type “Duktape” into the search box (1) and click install on the green install button (2) under the “Duktape Debugger” extension.

 Running VS Code from Umajin Editor

 Now that you have VS Code and the Duktape Debugger installed close VS Code for now.
 You should now run the Umajin Editor and load up your project from within the Editing environment.
 After your project loads, run VS Code from within the Editor.
 The VS Code environment can be opened using the Main Menu Item, “Open with Visual Studio Code”.

 When VS Code opens, it will be pointing at your project script files with a new ‘main.js’ file for you to start coding with as well as configuration files and manifests.
 These configuration and manifest files can be ignored for the moment.

-Now you can go to http://developer.umajin.com for information about how to develop new components, actions and feeds with Umajin App Creator.
+Now you can go to https://developer.umajin.com for information about how to develop new components, actions and feeds with Umajin Editor.